sashakot/smp_mad_stress/README.md

 smp_mad_stress manages a queue of MADs on wire per destination device and SMP window in local device as well.
 In other words, it limits a number of SMP MADs sent to each destination and total number of MADs sent from local port.
 Send and receive are done from the same thread using "poll" technique.

+The tool can run as distributed application based on MPI (needs compilation with special flag, see example below).
+In this case, before each  sending all ranks go to a barrier.
+It will work only if we use single desitnation and single worker.

 ## Testing results

 ### SMP MAD latency